Jamil Hassan

 Jamil Hassan (جميل حسن) is the former head of the Syrian Air Force Intelligence Directorate and a former close adviser to President Bashar al-Assad.

 Hassan oversaw a network of detention facilities including the Mezzeh Prison where inmates were tortured.

 Career

 Hassan was appointed head of the Syrian Air Force Intelligence Directorate (SAFI) in 2009.
+He served in that capacity until 2019.

 Sanctions

 Hassan was sanctioned by the European Union on 9 May 2011 on the grounds that he was "involved in violence against the civilian population" during the Syrian civil war.
 On 29 June 2011, the United States also sanctioned him due to his involvement in human rights abuses in Syria.

 Hassan gave an interview for The Independent in November 2016, disproving claims of his assassination.
 He stated that the tactics used in the 1982 Hama massacre would have ended the Syrian civil war much faster.

 Criminal investigations

 Germany

 In June 2018 German news magazine Der Spiegel reported that Germany's chief federal prosecutor had issued an international arrest warrant against Hassan for his alleged involvement in the torture and murder of hundreds of prisoners.